 specifications.
 All tin was straightened and repaired.
 Most all parts were either rebuilt or

 replaced, see list below.
-The engine was fully rebuilt in 1976.
+The engine was fully rebuilt prior to restoration.

 |Reese Hitch Adapter - allows many flexible inserts

 International Harvester first introduced the Farmall C in 1948 with a C-113 (113 cubic inch, 20 hp) 4-cylinder

 in-line, overhead valve and thermo siphon water-cooled engine.
 Some models produced in the early 50's

 were painted white for promotional purposes and are considered somewhat rare.

 The Super C replaced the C in 1951 and was produced for 4 years through 1954.
 It had a larger engine